 Can a participant arrive early/late or stay after the Institute?
 No. Participants who choose to travel to the United States as a YSEALI Academic Fellow are required to abide by the terms and conditions of the program.
 These terms state clearly that student leaders may NOT arrive in the United States before the program start date or remain in the country after the close of the institute.

 No. All Fellows are expected to participate in all scheduled lectures, events, site visits, trips, and activities.

 How much money will participants need to bring for the program?
 The YSEALI program covers all basic costs of an individual’s participation including transportation, lodging, and meals.
 Generally, host institutions provide for meals through a combination of a cafeteria meal plan, a pre-loaded debit card for use at local restaurants, and/or a cash allowance to permit participants to purchase food for cooking.
 Information on housing and meal arrangements will be provided by the host institution six weeks prior to the start of the Institute.
 Other than the meal stipend mentioned above, participants should not expect to receive any spending money from the Institute.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.

-An applicant participated in the English Access Microscholarship Program; can he/she participate in this Institute?
+My nominee participated in the English Access Microscholarship Program; can he/she participate in this Institute?
 Yes.